Florida Construction Lawyer

 If you are in need of a construction lawyer in Florida to handle you OSHA defense case, Cotney Construction Law is more than suited to assist you.
 Whether your company needs help preparing for an OSHA inspection or needs counsel after receiving a non-compliance OSHA citation, we are ready to take your case.

 As your construction attorney in Florida, we are prepared to help you with your lien and bond claims.
 Because of Florida’s complex rules, this process can be difficult.
 We can walk you through filing your Notice to Owner, Claim of Lien, Contractor’s Final Payment Affidavit, Notice of Contest of Lien, Notice to Contractor, Notice of Non-Payment, Miller Act Notice, Request for Sworn Statement of Account, Partial and Final Release of Lien, as well as partial and final payment applications.

 Alternative Dispute Resolution

-At Trent Cotney, P.A., we offer alternative dispute resolution (ADR) services for those parties who wish to explore options other than litigation.
+At Cotney Construction Law, we offer alternative dispute resolution (ADR) services for those parties who wish to explore options other than litigation.
 Mediation is the most common ADR service, and has a high success rate.
 During mediation, the two parties that are disputing will have the chance to explain their side, guided by a non-partial mediator.
 The mediator does not have the authority to make a legally binding resolution, however they can offer strategies to the parties to help them resolve the conflict on their own.

 If you are a contractor who believes your attempts to secure a bid on a project have been unjustly awarded to another bidder, we have plenty of experience dealing with the next vital steps you need to take in order to protest the bid.
 If on the other hand, you have won a bid, and it is being protested by the second of third lowest bidder, we can also provide counsel in protecting your award.